pucelle/make-wow-journal-better/README.md

 6. ...

-Best luck to all who love World of Warcraft!
+Best luck to all the World of Warcraft players!